SecularSolstice/SecularSolstice.github.io/misc/How_To_Add_To_This_Website.md

 (If you don't know what this means, don't worry, it doesn't affect you.)

+## What Belongs Here?

+If it's been used at a Solstice or was written for Solstice, it belongs here.
+If it was neither, but seems really good, that belongs here too.
+Songs that seem only kind of relevant probably don't belong here, unless there's some specific reason to include them, or you really want to.

+Putting things here imposes very few costs.
+Unless you're thinking of adding so much that a list becomes unreadable, go ahead.
+And if you are, then consider putting these things into a separate list.

+For songs used at Solstice, but not written for it and easy to find elsewhere, I sometimes created stubs.
+For example, [John Lennon's Imagine](/Imagine/gen).
+This enables including the song in setlists, but doesn't take much effort or get in anyone's way.
+When I do this, I *don't* include them in the All Songs list, to avoid cluttering that with links to pointless pages.

 ## Adding a Song

   * Create a directory for it and a `gen/` subdirectory